bralandealmeida/swagger-example/README.md

-# Swagger Exemple with Swagger Autogen
+# Swagger Example with Swagger Autogen
+Test for Example Swagger